-Chemical Guys Foam and Wool Citrus-Based Pad Cleaner (check the price on Amazon now) is our top pick.
+Chemical Guys Foam and Wool Citrus-Based Pad Cleaner is my top pick.
 This cleaner works with all types of foam and wool pads and cleans them effectively and efficiently to help you get the most life out of your investment.
 It also removes residue from both water-based and oil-based products so that your pads are ready for their next job.
 Even better: it’s highly concentrated and diluted before use to reduce waste and keep costs down.

 Together with a high-quality buffing pad cleaning solution, you should also buy a brush that’s suitable for cleaning buffing pads.
-I suggest you get SPTA Polishing Pad Conditioning Brush (check the price on Amazon now), which is a fantastic tool to clean your buffing pads better than ever.
+I suggest you get SPTA Polishing Pad Conditioning Brush, which is a fantastic tool to clean your buffing pads better than ever.

 Again, here are a few key points you should always follow:

 - Always use the method recommended for your buffing pad.